-After the backlog is created, the items are prioritized and estimated, and the resulting list forms the basis of the work scheduled for each sprint.
-The prioritized backlog is then used to set the objectives for the upcoming sprints.
+After the backlog creation the items are prioritized and estimated, and the resulting list forms the basis of the work scheduled for each sprint.
+The prioritized backlog creation is then used to set the objectives for the upcoming sprints.

 Your 10-Day Development Cycle

-The development phase consists of multiple sprints.
+The development cycle consists of multiple sprints.
 Each sprint follows a predetermined schedule that looks something like this:

 Day 1 – Development Planning/Architecture